Curated by Irene Gelfman

 The body of work reminds us how many past traditions and knowledge are alive in the present, safeguarded and nurtured by the communities of which they are a part.
 There is a persistence of certain minor, peripheral, or hybrid aesthetics associated with concerns related to the political situation in Latin America.

-At the end of the journey, the viewer will not only have information that can be transmitted but will have experienced a sensitive experience that seeks to activate in their body the ability to produce modifications in the ways in which we negotiate our subjectivity.
+At the end of the tour, the viewer has not only obtained information to be transmitted but has also experienced a sensitive journey that sought to activate in their body the capacity to produce changes in the ways we negotiate our subjectivity.

 Participating Artists: